|MEETING PLACE:||Bright Angel Lodge at the South Rim in Grand Canyon National Park|

 Bugs and mosquitoes are generally not a problem on this trip, although it’s a good idea to come prepared with a small amount of insect repellent just in case.

-We supply a sleep kit consisting of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet and pillow.
+We supply a sleep kit consisting of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, sheet and pillow.
 The complete customized sleep kit is designed for your comfort and decreases the amount of gear you will need to carry in your backpack.

 Suggested Packing List

 ☐ Backpack for your hike into the canyon: Internal frame or frameless, with a hip belt, not to exceed 40-45 liter (2500-2700 cubic inches) capacity